axeluhl/sailing-analytics/wiki/info/landscape/creating-ec2-image-for-webserver-from-scratch.md

 * Copy git contents of ssh://trac@sapsailing.com/home/trac/git to /home/trac/git
 * Ensure there is a /home/scores directory with subdirectories `barbados`, `kiwo`, `sailwave`, `scores`, `velum`, and `xrrftp`.
 * Establish the Apache web server configuration, in particular ensure that the SSL certificates are in place (see [here](https://wiki.sapsailing.com/wiki/info/security/ssl-support)) and the following files are set up: `/etc/httpd/conf/httpd.conf`, `/etc/httpd/conf/passwd.awstats`, `/etc/httpd/conf/passwd.git`, and `/etc/httpd/conf/conf.d/*.conf`.
+* Update the hostname in `/etc/sysconfig/network`: `HOSTNAME=analytics-webserver`
+* Run `chkconfig sendmail off; chkconfig postfix on` to make sure that the postfix mail server is the one that will be launched during boot
+* Reboot the system, among other things for the hostname change to take effect, and in addition to see whether all services start properly

 ## Appendix / Resources
 BACKUP_DIRECTORIES="/etc /home/trac/git /home/trac/mailinglists /home/trac/maven-repositories /home/trac/p2-repositories /home/trac/releases /home/trac/sapsailing_layouts.git /var/www/static /home/trac/crontab /home/scores /var/log/old"